tykavanaugh/rfuck/README.md

 # Hello.redditlang

-This prints "HELLO" may god have mercy on me for making this
+This overly complicated program prints "HELLO" using a while loop that iterates one time may god have mercy on me for making this

 ```